AxelUlmestig/intro-to-cs/README.md

 ```

 This program relies a bit on the `Ramda` library to generate ranges of numbers
-(`R.range`) and to check if some predicate holds for all elements of a list
+(`R.range`) and to check if some predicate holds for all or any elements of a
-(`R.all`).
-I hope that this is not too confusing even if you're not familiar
+list (`R.all` & `R.any`).
+I hope that this is not too confusing even if you're
-with the particular library.
+not familiar with the particular library.

 This program tries to disprove the famous [Goldbach's
 conjecture](https://en.wikipedia.org/wiki/Goldbach%27s_conjecture) which states